-By creating a border like this, you are able to reinforce your brand colours, and give your invoice a simple but bold effect.
-Consider adding a colourful border to your invoice for a little bit of something new.
+By creating a border like this, you are able to reinforce your brand colors, and give your invoice a simple but bold effect.
+Consider adding a colorful border to your invoice for a little bit of something new.

 A big hallmark of a majority of invoices is the table that contains each item, quantity, price, etc. However, as this beautiful and cheerful example by Breanna Rose showcases, there are a few alternatives to the traditional table route.

-In this example, the table has been replaced by a simple block of colour and each item is simply written out and aligned neatly under bolded titles.
-Top this simplistic approach off with a clean and cheerful use of colour, a stylish blend of serif and sans-serif, and a pleasing use of whitespace and you have yourself a beautiful invoice.
+In this example, the table has been replaced by a simple block of color and each item is simply written out and aligned neatly under bolded titles.
+Top this simplistic approach off with clean and cheerful use of color, a stylish blend of serif and sans-serif, and pleasing use of whitespace and you have yourself a beautiful invoice.

 On the topic of tables, let’s look at an example that strays from the typical row/column design that a lot of invoices have and look at one that has developed its own layout.

-As Lundgren+Lindqvist say, “The fine lines and accompanying grid system allude well to the ideas of detail, planning and accuracy”.
+As Lundgren+Lindqvist says, “The fine lines and accompanying grid system allude well to the ideas of detail, planning and accuracy”.